raph-abdul/hueGo/README.md

-# slider.email open-source registration
+# slider.email registration

 ---

-> golang + docker
+| golang + docker

-> slider registration source-code.
+| slider registration source-code.

+> slider is open-souce and it will always be.